tinspham209/github-jobs/README.md

 ### Plan Of Action

 - Initial Project
+- Setup react, axios, react-bootstrap
+- create useFetchJob function to Fetch API
+- create Job component
+- create Pagination

 ### After this project

 I have improve my knowledge about

 I have understand about

+- use `useReducer` hooks to store state
+- how to fix CORS error with `https://cors-anywhere.herokuapp.com/[your_url]`
+- use `cancelToken` of axios to cancel get request when you typing every character.
+- use react-bootstrap for style component without css file
+- how to create pagination with react-bootstrap
+- handle variable with fetchData `hasNextPage` to add Pagination nextPage

 Next Steps:

 ### Directory Structure